Essential finite generation of extensions of valuation rings: Henselization and base change

-that is, $\Spec(\kappa(\frak P) \otimes_A (A \otimes_R R^h))$ is the spectrum of a field.
+that is, $\Spec(\kappa(\mathfrak P) \otimes_A (A \otimes_R R^h))$ is the spectrum of a field.
 This proves (1).

-(2) There exists a unique prime ideal $\frak Q$ of $A \otimes_R R^h$ that contracts to $\frak P$ by (1).
-By the commutativity of (\ref{diag:base-change}), $\frak Q$ contracts to $\frak{m}^h$ along $\varphi \otimes \id_{R^h}: R^h \rightarrow A \otimes_R R^h$ because $\frak{m}^h$ is the unique prime ideal of $R^h$ that contracts $\frak m$ in $R$.
+(2) There exists a unique prime ideal $\mathfrak Q$ of $A \otimes_R R^h$ that contracts to $\mathfrak P$ by (1).
+By the commutativity of (\ref{diag:base-change}), $\mathfrak Q$ contracts to $\mathfrak{m}^h$ along $\varphi \otimes \id_{R^h}: R^h \rightarrow A \otimes_R R^h$ because $\mathfrak{m}^h$ is the unique prime ideal of $R^h$ that contracts $\mathfrak m$ in $R$.
 The rest of (2) now follows from \cite[\href{https://stacks.math.columbia.edu/tag/08HU}{Tag 08HU}]{stacks-project}. \end{proof}

 We now focus on the base change properties of integral ring maps along Henselizations.
 When we use the term `integral ring map', we do not necessarily mean an integral extension.
+For instance, a surjective ring map is an integral map but not an integral extension.

-\begin{Lemma} Let $(R, \frak m)$ be a local ring, $\varphi: R \rightarrow A$ be an integral ring map and $i: R \rightarrow R^h$ be the canonical map from $(R, \frak m)$ to its Henselization $(R^h, \frak{m}^h)$.
+\begin{Lemma} Let $(R, \mathfrak m)$ be a local ring, $\varphi: R \rightarrow A$ be an integral ring map and $i: R \rightarrow R^h$ be the canonical map from $(R, \mathfrak m)$ to its Henselization $(R^h, \mathfrak{m}^h)$.
 Then the map

-induced by $\id_A \otimes i: A \rightarrow A \otimes_R R^h$ has the following properties: \begin{enumerate} \item For every maximal ideal $\frak M$ of $A$, the fiber of $\Spec(\id_A \otimes i)$ over $\frak M$ is a singleton. \item Let $\frak Q \in \Spec(A \otimes_R R^h)$.
-The following are equivalent: \begin{enumerate} \item[(2a)] $\frak Q$ is a maximal ideal of $A \otimes_R R^h$. \item[(2b)] $\frak Q$ contracts to a maximal ideal of $\Spec(A)$. \item[(2c)] $\frak Q$ contracts to $\frak{m}^h$. \end{enumerate} \item $\Spec(\id_A \otimes i)$ induces a bijection $\Mspec(A \otimes_R R^h) \longleftrightarrow \Mspec(A)$. \end{enumerate} \end{Lemma}
+induced by $\id_A \otimes i: A \rightarrow A \otimes_R R^h$ has the following properties: \begin{enumerate} \item For every maximal ideal $\mathfrak M$ of $A$, the fiber of $\Spec(\id_A \otimes i)$ over $\mathfrak M$ is a singleton. \item Let $\mathfrak Q \in \Spec(A \otimes_R R^h)$.
+The following are equivalent: \begin{enumerate} \item[(2a)] $\mathfrak Q$ is a maximal ideal of $A \otimes_R R^h$. \item[(2b)] $\mathfrak Q$ contracts to a maximal ideal of $\Spec(A)$. \item[(2c)] $\mathfrak Q$ contracts to $\mathfrak{m}^h$. \end{enumerate} \item $\Spec(\id_A \otimes i)$ induces a bijection $\Mspec(A \otimes_R R^h) \longleftrightarrow \Mspec(A)$. \end{enumerate} \end{Lemma}

 \begin{proof} Consider the commutative diagram

 Since $\varphi$ is integral, so is $\varphi \otimes \id_{R^h}$.
 Moreover, $\Spec(\id_A \otimes i): \Spec(A \otimes_R R^h) \rightarrow \Spec(A)$ is surjective because $\id_A \otimes i$ is faithfully flat by base change.